 a, b, c, d = Means in row with different superscripts are significantly (P<0.05) different

-The biochemical metabolites considered were serum urea, cholesterol, alkaline phosphatase (ALP), Albumin (Alb) and total protein (TP).
-There was no significant (P>0.05) differences among Alkaline phosphatase with ranges (64.11 – 68.30u/l), Albumin (2.14 – 2.52g/dl) and total protein (3.25 – 3.97g/dl) except urea (7.52 – 9.26mg/dl) and cholesterol (70.98 – 94.84mg/dl) that significant (P<0.05) differences existed.
-Despite not showing significant (P<0.05) differences, ALP, Alb and TP indicated trends in values across the treatments.
+There were no significant differences among Alkaline phosphatase, Albumin, and total protein except for urea and cholesterol (P<0.05).
+ALP, Alb, and TP indicated trends in values across the treatments.

-For urea, the result showed that birds on T4 (3%) gave the highest value of 9.26mg/dl, followed by T3 (2%) with the value of 8.92mg/dl while T2 (1%) gave the least urea value of 8.50mg/dl.
-Urea values of the present study are observed to be within the normal ranges for broiler chickens reported by Mitruka and Rawnsley (1977).
+For urea, the result showed that birds on T4 (3%) gave the highest value, followed by T3 (2%), while T2 (1%) gave the lowest urea value.
+Urea values of the present study are observed to be within the normal ranges for broiler chickens after Mitruka and Rawnsley (1977).

-The result is slightly higher than values reported by Lamidi et al., (2014) whose highest value for urea was 7.00mg/dl while entirely contrasting with lower values of 2.62mg/dl reported by Ilo et al., (2019) and numerically higher values then 7.67mg/dl reported by Ozung et al., (2014).
+The result is slightly higher than the values reported by Lamidi et al., (2014) whose highest value for urea was 7.00mg/dl while entirely contrasting with lower values of 2.62mg/dl reported by Ilo et al., (2019) and numerically higher values than 7.67mg/dl reported by Ozung et al., (2014).

 Serum urea, often the end-product of protein metabolism, is regarded as an indicator of renal function, with normal values of 20 to 40 mg/dl although increases with age.
-Higher values of serum urea is reported to portend incidence of renal diseases condition (Fasuyi et al., 2010; Kehinde et al., 2010).
-Therefore, the serum values of the present study is below the recommended serum normal values of 20 to 40mg/dl, thus implying that the bovine blood meal had no negative effect on the renal activities in broiler chickens and as such, they suffered no nephrotoxic effect.
+Higher values of serum urea are reported to portend the incidence of renal diseases (Fasuyi et al., 2010; Kehinde et al., 2010).
+Therefore, the serum values of the present study are below the recommended serum normal values, thus implying that the BBM had no negative effect on renal activities in broiler chickens.